dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 Another thing worth doing to improve readability of the code is replace the direct pointer access with a more elegant data structure.
 This lets us add more fields (as we will in the next paragraph) as needed.

-So far our allocator needs to keep track of just the size of the block returned and it's status The data structure for this could look like the following:
+So far our allocator needs to keep track of just the size of the block returned and its status The data structure for this could look like the following:

 ```c
 struct {